miaodai/miaodai.github.io/_pages/teaching.md

   gtag('config', 'G-JL2ZY530JC');
 </script>

-During my master and PhD studies, I have gained extensive and valuable teaching experience both as an instructor and teaching assistants.
-I have taught undergraduate courses on Intermediate Microeconomics.
+During my master and PhD studies, I have gained extensive and valuable teaching experience both as an instructor and teaching assistant.
+I have taught undergraduate courses in Intermediate Microeconomics.
 While at McGill University, I serve as a teaching assistant both at the [Department of Economics](https://www.mcgill.ca/economics/) and [Max Bell School of Public Policy](https://www.mcgill.ca/maxbellschool/) .
 You can view my teaching portfolio here and find a selection of my teaching materials used for some courses.

 ## Instructor, Department of Economics, University of Winnipeg